Hirrolot/Hirrolot/README.md

 ## About me

-I'm a 16 y/o software engineer, publicist at [Habr], active open-source contributor, primarily concerned about:
+I'm a 16 y/o software engineer, publicist at [Habr], and an active open-source contributor.

+## Interests

  - [type theory],
  - programming languages and their paradigms,
  - language-processing applications: compilers, interpreters, et cetera.

+## Programming language skills

+I feel very comfortable with Rust and C, have some experience with Java, [Idris], and currently learning Common Lisp.

-Currently I'm working on:
+## Currently I am working on:

 - [koshmar-pp], a metalanguage and a set of macros bringing the power of full-scale metaprogramming to plain C.
 - [teloxide], an elegant framework for writing [Telegram] bots in Rust.